vsnits/Clapflag/README.md

 Based on classic sieve of eratosthenes, only with simplest operations needed. <br>
 O(sqrt(n)* (log log n) / log n) memory and O(n) complexity
 # C version
-Result depends on hard memory, but relatively slowly works. <br>
+Result depends on hard memory or ssd only!
-Forks are welcome!
+Up to 2^62 in possible time (ussually about a minute)
 # JS version
-Fast calculations up to 10^19, limited by JS engine memory.<br>
+Fast calculations up to 2^60, limited by JS engine memory.<br>
 Warning: `Rhino` does NOT support `BigInt`
 # Lisp version
 Available for learning, limited by stack memory and not so fast. <br>